Community Call Line:

 My child just did a forensic interview.
 What happens next?

-My child has been displaying some concerning behavior, but says nothing is wrong.
+My child has been displaying some concerning behavior but says nothing is wrong.
 What do I do?

 My child has disclosed some maltreatment concerns.
 How do I make a report?

 There are a few ways to make a report.
-You can call 911, walk into your nearest police station and file a report, and/or contact your county's Child Protective Services phone number to file a report.
-Keep in mind, you can make your report anonymous if needed.
+You can call 911, walk into your nearest police station and file a report, and/or contact your county's Child Protective Services phone number to file a report or to consult with someone.
+In Google, search “Child Protection _____ County” to locate your local CPS phone number.
+Keep in mind, you can always make your report anonymous if needed by dialing *67 before entering the investigative agency’s phone number.
+Here is our link to reporting abuse.

 I want my child to have a CornerHouse interview because I think someone might be mistreating them, can I schedule one?

-Unfortunately, families cannot call and schedule our interview services.
+Unfortunately, families cannot schedule our interview services.
 All forensic interviews done at CornerHouse are a part of an ongoing investigation.
 Child Protective Services and Law Enforcement are the only ones who can schedule an interview.
 If you think your child is being maltreated, please contact your local police and/or CPS to file a report.

 Do you have therapy resources for my traumatized child?